 Finally Took The Shot

 As I told you about in my very first blog “The Weight Loss Story Begins”, I took a weekly shot from a weight loss clinic for a few months.
 The shot had inositol and vitamin B in it.
-The inositol did wonders for my food cravings and made me indifferent to sweets.
+The inositol did wonders for my sweet and food cravings.

 The Sugar-Free Diet

-Having the right supplements in place before you attempt a sugar-free low carb diet is very helpful.
+Having the right supplements in place before you attempt a sugar-free low-carb diet can helpful.
 Over the past few months, I have led more than 200 women through the Whole30, a diet eliminating sugar, and saw first hand that the women who took the recommended supplements from the book The Whole30 The 30 Day Guide to Total Health and Food Freedom (which include probiotics and magnesium) had the easiest time slaying their sugar dragons, felt the best, and were able to successfully complete the 30 days!

 I wish you the best and know you can eliminate your sugar cravings.
 After all, if this former candy stealing, diet soda slurping, candyaholic can do it, you can too!